|

 Expansion, however, is never one-directional.
 For Latin American companies ready to position themselves in Europe, we provide the strategic visibility, market guidance, and verified connections required to operate beyond their home markets.

-B2B Expansion Platform: Scope And Participation Model – ConectNext integrates digital visibility, local representation, and strategic consulting within a single operational framework.
+B2B Expansion Platform: ConectNext integrates digital visibility, local representation, and strategic consulting within a single operational framework.
 Through this structure, the platform connects companies with relevant stakeholders across more than 23 essential industrial sectors, including Industrial Machinery, Health, and Energy.

 As a trusted extension of your business, we deliver actionable market intelligence, on-the-ground operational presence, and access to major trade fairs and business missions.
 This approach supports controlled market entry, strengthens partnership development, and enables scalable expansion strategies within fast-evolving cross-border environments.→ Request Exclusivity Evaluation